Components

 <button class="button">{{ text }}</button>

-This component is available in your layouts under the comp variable (you can configure a different variable name in _config.ts).
-It's a global variable that contains all components.
+This component is available in your layouts under the comp variable.
+This is a global variable that contains all components.
 In our example, we can render the button component with the comp.button() function:

 <h1>Welcome to my site.</h1>

-Note that the component accepts an object with the properties.
-This component is available in any other template engine.
-For example, JavaScript:
+The component is an async function that accepts an object with the properties.
+This component is available in all template engines.

 return `